 2013 GO Warrant: On October 15, 2013, the City issued a qualified tax-exempt general obligation warrant in the amount of \$900,000 to assist in financing the purchase of property known as the Rock School located in Pinson, Alabama.
 The warrant holds an annual rate of 3.31% and is payable in monthly installments of \$5,132 over five years with a balloon payment due October 15, 2018, of the unpaid principal and interest.
-The warrant has been retired effective September 20, 2018 and refinanced with a taxable general obligation warrant series 2018 (see Note 10 - Subsequent Events).
+The warrant has been retired effective September 20, 2018 and refinanced with a taxable general obligation warrant series 2018.